Enhanced nematic fluctuations near an antiferromagnetic Mott insulator and possible application to high-$T_{c}$ cuprates: Discussion

-\emph{Comparison with experiments and conclusions. }In summary, we showed that charge fluctuations associated with hole-doping in the oxygen orbitals generate a biquadratic exchange coupling between the Cu spins, extending the celebrated $t-J$ model employed to describe lightly-doped cuprates.
+In summary, we showed via a strong coupling expansion of the Emery model that quadrupolar charge fluctuations in the $p$-orbitals generate a biquadratic exchange coupling between the $d$-orbital spins, extending the celebrated $t-J$ model employed to describe lightly-doped Mott insulators.
 The main effect of this biquadratic term is to enhance $B_{1g}$ nematic fluctuations, which however is not translated into a diverging nematic susceptibility.
-Most importantly, the temperature in which the nematic susceptibility peaks is determined not by the biquadratic coupling $K$, but by the standard nearest-neighbor exchange coupling $J$.
-The amplitude of the peak, however, is controlled by $K$, which increases for larger values of $V_{pp}$.
+Importantly, the temperature at which the nematic susceptibility peaks is set not by the biquadratic coupling $K$, but by the standard nearest-neighbor exchange coupling $J$.
+The peak position is controlled by the relative strength of thermal versus quantum fluctuations, and moves from a temperature of order $J$ for dominant thermal fluctuations towards zero for dominant quantum fluctuations.
+The biquadratic exchange $K$, however, sets the amplitude of the peak, and both increase for larger values of the repulsion $V_{pp}$ between nearest-neighbor $p$-orbitals.

-These results are consistent with the current experimental scenario: first, nematic order seems to be observed only in hole-doped compounds whose lattice structures explictly break tetragonal symmetry~\cite{Vojta_review,Kivelson_review}.
-Within our model, such a small symmetry-breaking field takes advantage of the large (but non-diverging) nematic susceptibility and induces nematic order.
-Second, the observed temperature scale for the onset of the induced nematic order is comparable to the N\'eel transition temperature, which in turn is set by $J$~\cite{Hinkov08,Haug10}.
-Third, our model naturally addresses the main manifestations of the induced nematic order observed experimentally in the spin spectrum \textendash{} the elliptical spin-spin structure factor, the anisotropic incommensurate AFM peak, and the direction of the Cu moments inside the AFM state~\cite{Hinkov08,Haug10,Keimer_magnetic_moments}.